-Female director representation is 29%.
 Brickworks' goal is to have not less than 30% of its directors of each gender by 2025.
-With the retirement of Michael Millner at the 2023 AGM, the female director representation will increase to 33%.
+With the appointment of Todd Barlow to the Board and the retirement of Lindsay Partridge on 31 July 2024, the female director representation increased to 33%.

 Executive Group: At the point at which a position on the Executive Group becomes available, the best internal candidates (male and female) will be assessed, along with (where applicable) the best male and female external candidates for the role (noting that Brickworks has a policy of promoting from within where possible).
-Brickworks' goal is to have increased female senior executive representation to 35% by the year 2025 with senior executive being defined as the CEO, Key Management Personnel and Other Executives/General Managers.
-There continues to be a great focus on this goal with female executive management representation of 31.4% (an increase from 28.13% in 2021 and 26.5% in 2022).
+Female executive management representation currently compromises 41.7% (an increase from 26.5% in 2022 and 31.4% in 2023), successfully achieving the goal of having increased female senior executive representation to 35% by the year 2025, with senior executive being defined as the CEO, Key Management Personnel and Other Executives/General Managers.

-Whole of organisation: Overall, women currently comprise 24.7% (2022: 24.8%) of Brickworks' total workforce.
-Brickworks' is on target to achieve its goal to increase this representation to 25% by the year 2025.
+Whole of organisation: Overall, women currently comprise 26% (2023: 24.7%) of Brickworks' total workforce, achieving Brickworks' goal to increase this representation to 25% by the year 2025.
 Brickworks has historically found it difficult to attract and retain female employees, as majority of employees are directly or indirectly engaged in traditionally male dominated manufacturing roles.
 However, there has been significant improvement in increasing the female pool of candidates for vacant management and senior executive positions.

-Each year the Board will report on these objectives and progress towards them as part of the Corporate Governance statement.
+Each year the Board will report on these objectives and progress towards them as part of the Corporate Governance Statement.